 What a waste.
-Some furniture makers recoil when they cut open a raw board to discover its insides have been chewed up by invading insects.
+Some furniture makers recoil when they cut open a raw wood board to discover its insides have been chewed up by invading insects.
 Others, however, see this as a unique opportunity to turn natural flaws into found treasures.

 Minimal steel is used to create structural joints and bridge material intersections, while glass is employed to make the wood visible from all angles.